An introduction to Estonian: sister language of Finnish

 guidetoiceland.is ‘s Icelandic Language iverview

-Guide to finding penpals to practice languages
+Guide to practice languages with penpals

 Snailmail is a great way to practice languages at your own pace, make friends and get creative at the same time!